mc2-project/cerebro-docs/source/artifact/artifact.rst

   For the other layers, run the corresponding scripts.

+  Note that with the arithmetic backend, compiling a 12-layer decision tree takes quite a long time (1-2 hours).

 - Figure 8b: We provide scripts for running decision trees of 10 layers for 2, 4, 6 parties for both arithmetic and boolean circuits.